 The Key to Amazing Testimonials

-The best way to get the testimonials you want is to provide direction for what you're looking for.
-Again, there's nothing worse than staring at the blinking cursor on a blank screen and trying to come up with something out of the blue.
+The best way to get the testimonials you want is to provide direction for what you’re looking for.
+But, again, there’s nothing worse than staring at the blinking cursor on a blank screen and trying to come up with something out of the blue.

 To do this, send over examples of the ideal testImonial.
 This will give them something to work with.
 You once again want to use a simple formula in this.
 Here’s an easy formula with a testimonial.

-This is what I bought. > This is why I was hesitant buying. > This is how the agency addressed the concern > This is how happy I am with the results
+This is what I bought > This is why I was hesitant to buy > This is how the agency addressed the concern > This is how happy I am with the results

-In a testimonial, you also want to make sure it comes across as "real".
-This means having a headshot, name of the person, company, and their role at the company.
-It reduces chances a prospect thinks it was made up.
+In a testimonial, you also want to make sure it comes across as real.
+This means having a headshot, the name of the person, the company, and their role at the company.
+Again, it reduces the chances a prospect thinks the whole story is made up.

 Don’t Neglect Audio and Video in Case Studies

-Just like we want to involve diverse members of the client's team—sales, marketing, fulfillment, leadership, etc.—during the GamePlan strategy meetings, we want to bring in a variety of perspectives to a case study.
+Just like we want to involve diverse members of the client’s team — sales, marketing, fulfillment, leadership, etc. — during the GamePlan strategy meetings, we want to bring a variety of perspectives to a case study.